 Saving on High-Risk Insurance

 By its nature, high-risk insurance costs more than a standard policy.
-Because the risk of a claim is much higher, the insurance company must spread some of the risk and increase the cost of premiums.
-This protects them in the event of a large claim.
+Because the risk of a claim is higher, the insurance company must spread some of the risk and increase the cost of premiums.
 This does not mean there is no way to save on insurance if you are a high-risk driver; it’s just a little more difficult.

 The number one way for a high-risk driver to save money is to shop around.
-Get as many car insurance quotes as you can; with so many options in the high-risk market today, you do have the option to compare rates and look for the most competitive option.
+Get as many car insurance quotes as you can; with many options in the high-risk market today, you can compare rates and look for the most competitive option.
 High-risk insurers exist to assist drivers who don’t qualify for standard rates, but they must still compete with each other for your business.

 Stay on top of your rates, and make sure that all tickets and accidents that are no longer chargeable fall off at the appropriate time.
-Whenever there is a change to your status, get some quotes to compare rates and see if you can save.
+In Ontario for example, tickets will stay on your driving record for three years, and at fault accidents for six years.
+Whenever there is a change, like a ticket or accident is no longer a factor, get quotes to compare rates and see if you can save.
 Eventually, rates from a standard insurance company will start to be on par with a high-risk, and then lower.
 Get back to a standard company as soon as you can.
 Because they insure more people, they can spread risk and generally offer better rates.

 To see your rates drop, it’s important that you are careful not to get any more tickets or be involved in accidents.
 Drive carefully, and soon you will find you are seeing lower rates again.